How To’s of Advocacy

 Send an email to your member of Congress

-Sending an email is a great way to get in touch with your member of congress.
-This is an easy way to express your thoughts and concerns regarding various issues at the state and federal level.
-This form of advocacy allows you to become more familiar with how to research your member of congress as well as build your courage as an advocate.
+Sending an email is a great way to get in touch with your member of Congress, providing an easy way for you to express your thoughts and concerns regarding various issues at the state and federal level.
+It also allows you to become more familiar with how to research your member of congress as well as build your courage as an advocate.

-Create and send your email.
-Make sure you engage your audience, state the problem, inform about solutions and give a call to action!
+In your e-mail, make sure you engage your audience, state the problem, inform about solutions and give a call to action!

 Make a phone call to your member of Congress

-Making a phone call to your member of Congress will help create a stronger relationship with your legislator and his or her staff.
+Calling your member of Congress will help create a stronger relationship with your legislator and his or her office staff.
 This is a more personal form of advocacy and can be more effective.

 Tips for a good phone call:

-3. Script out your call.
-Personalize what you say by adding a story about someone you know to the issue you’re discussing.
+- Script your call.
+Make what you say personal by adding a story about someone you know to the issue you’re discussing.

 Members of Congress need to hear from their constituents.
 They depend on you to educate them about what is happening in their district or state and what legislation is most important to their constituents.
 Writing a letter ensures that the people who make decisions on your behalf every day know how you want to be represented.
-Be sure to introduce yourself and share why your care about the issue.
-Be sure to request a reply and include all of your contact information.
+Introduce yourself and share why you care about the issue.
+Request a reply, and include all of your contact information.